lacht/lacht.github.io/README.md

 [Code Review video](https://youtu.be/CKUP-A3HhMI)

 ## People's Weights Program
-#### *Example of Software Design and Engineering*
+#### *Example of Algorithms and Data structures*
 #### Brief Description
 The coding artifact that I used comes from my Introduction to software development course.
 This class was one of the first programming classes that I took and the programming application was an assignment in one of the last modules for the class.
 The simple Java coded program takes a series of weights entered in by the user and stores it into an array of doubles.
 The program is then designed to calculate the total weight along with the max and average values from all the weights entered.
 #### Reason for inclusion in ePortfolio
-I wanted to ultimately develop this application further to show my progression and understanding of programming, design and storage of information.
+I wanted to ultimately develop this application further to show my progression and understanding of programming, design and storage of information into an array.
 This artifact is simple in execution which gives it a greater potential for overall expansion.
-In this first iteration, I wanted to show my knowledge of other programming languages by converting the existing Java code into a Python format.
+In this first iteration, I wanted to show my knowledge of other programming languages by also converting the existing Java code into a Python format.
+I also provided a sort of the user's entries at the end of the program.
 #### Reflection
 I met the objective which was to take the original Java code and convert it into Python.
 Python is an intuitive, user-friendly language.
 Just comparing the two languages for the same application, shows that Python requires fewer statements to execute the same program.
 While reviewing the original Java program, I could see why such things as coding formats, commenting and naming practices are necessary.
 Using proper coding techniques/practices helps to quickly understand the program.